EXCLUSIVE-Samsung, Hyundai, Daewoo prepare for Petrobras oil platform tender -sources

 Petrobras, as Petroleo Brasileiro SA is known, requires units each able to produce 180,000 barrels of oil per day and 7.2 cubic meters of gas for its massive Buzios field, the second most productive in the country.

-The platforms are effectively massive ships with deep-water drilling equipment that are vital for offshore oil exploration.
+The platforms are effectively massive ships with deep-water production equipment that are vital in some offshore oil basins.
 They are known as FPSOs, or floating production, storage and offloading units.

 The debate on where Petrobras should build its platforms has been a key issue in presidential campaigns over the past two decades in Brazil.